FUELS:

 increases the ignition temperature which is

-2. 8.How much percentile of propane is present
+hazardous for us. - 8.How much percentile of propane is present

 in natural gas?